 **Image of Judith Tinkl by: Howard Gerry

-For 2021 Judith will be welcoming guests to view her work, and that of photographer Nick Tinkl, both indoors and outdoors at her studio/gallery.
+For 2022 Judith will be welcoming guests to view her work, and that of photographer Nick Tinkl, at her indoor studio/gallery.

 To purchase a piece of Judith's work, contact Judith directly by email, or by giving her a call.